Maria Adams, MS, MPH, RD

 Daily amount: 6 ounces

 Labels are not always what they seem, so learn to read them in order to maximize your food knowledge.
 For example, whole wheat bread is not the same as whole grain bread.
-Ideally, whole grain should be the first ingredient on the list.
+Whole grain should be the first ingredient on the list.
+Ideally, food should have as few ingredients as possible.
+The more ingredients a product has, the more processed and less natural it is.

 can be divided into five subgroups: dark green, orange, dry beans and peas, starchy, and other.
 Each of these groups provides different nutritional values.
 Vegetables in the dark green and orange groups are rich in vitamins, minerals, and disease-fighting antioxidants.